trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 you will start to feel more in control of your life when you know you have yourself during these hard times.

-the first person i was able to gain trust in again after being betrayed, was, myself.
+the first person i was able to gain trust in again after being betrayed, was myself.

 make sure to celebrate your small wins during the day – it is an amazing motivator.

-small wins create big changes. i believe in you.
+small wins create big changes. i believe in you. now you believe in you too.

 next was the harder step. the people around me.